Direct Debit in US

 | Network | ACH | ACH (with Plaid) |

-| Validation | None by default | Real-time account & balance validation |
+| Validation | gVerify account validation on first use and credential changes | Real-time account & balance validation |

 | Settlement | Delayed; can be reversed days later | Same rails, but fewer reversals |

-| Fraud Risk | High (fake or invalid accounts may pass initially) | Lower (account login + identity checks) |
+| Fraud Risk | Reduced (Adyen Protect Premium screens all transactions pre-authorization) | Lower (account login + identity checks) |

 | Customer UX | Enter routing + account number manually | Secure bank login via Plaid |

-| Typical Costs | Lower processing fees | Slightly higher (Plaid validation fees) |
+| Typical сosts | Lower processing fees | Slightly higher (Plaid validation fees) |

 | Best for | Less risk-sensitive merchants | Risk-conscious merchants |